Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 For a full explanation of how funeral plans work for foreigners, see:

-Repatriation Insurance for Expats Living in Spain
+Repatriation Insurance for Expats in Spain

 To understand where this coverage appears and when it applies, see: